Seax: Description

-The general trend, as one moves from the short to the broad seax, is that the blade becomes heavier, longer, broader and thicker.
-Long seaxes, which arrived at the end of the seventh century, were the longest of the seax.
+The general trend, as one moves from the short to the broad seax, is that the blade becomes heavier, longer, broader, and thicker.
+Long seaxes, which arrived at the end of the seventh century, were the longest of the seaxes.
 These were narrower and lighter than their predecessors.
-Initially, these weapons were found in combination with double-edged swords and were probably intended as side arm.
+Initially, these weapons were found in combination with double-edged swords and were probably intended as a sidearm.
 From the seventh century onwards, seaxes became the main edged weapon (next to a francisca), sometimes in combination with small side-knives.

-The rest of Europe (except for parts of Scandinavia) followed a similar development, although some types may not be very common depending on location.
-In England long seaxes appear later than on the continent and finds of long seaxes (as opposed to knives) remain very rare in comparison to finds of swords throughout the period.
+The rest of Europe (except for parts of Scandinavia) followed a similar development, although some types may not be prevalent depending on location.
+In England, long seaxes appear later than on the continent, and finds of long seaxes (as opposed to knives) remain very rare in comparison to finds of swords throughout the period.

 Another typical form of the seax is the so-called broken-back style seax.
 These seaxes have a sharp angled transition between the back section of the blade and the point, the latter generally forming 1/3 to 3/5 of the blade length, exactly like a large version of a modern clip-point blade.
 These seaxes exist both in long seax variety (edge and back parallel) and in smaller blades of various lengths (blade expanding first, then narrowing towards the tip after the kink).
-They occurred mostly in the United Kingdom and Ireland, with some examples in Germany around the eighth to eleventh century.
-Some examples have pattern welded blades, while others have inlays of silver, copper, brass, etc.
+They occurred mostly in the United Kingdom and Ireland, with some examples in Germany around the eighth to eleventh centuries.
+Some examples have pattern-welded blades, while others have inlays of silver, copper, brass, etc.